Tails Dog Walking Index Live aggregate

 Public Benchmark

 Track walks in Tails.
-Your aggregate numbers feed the benchmark — your routes and address never leave your phone.
+Your aggregate numbers help answer what is normal — your routes and address never leave your phone.

 Log time, distance, and start time from your phone